The Psychology of Resilience in Endurance Sport

 Why Resilience Matters in Endurance Sports

 Long-distance goals stretch over months or years.
-They’re not linear.
-They’re not always rewarding in the moment.
-They test your emotional stamina just as much as your aerobic engine.
+They’re not linear, they’re not always rewarding in the moment and they test your emotional stamina just as much as your aerobic engine.

 Resilience becomes essential because: